 A huge positive to starting a tutoring business though is the low start-up costs.

 You’ll most likely tutor at the client’s residence, your home, or in some cases, the child’s school.

 If you plan to go to the client’s home or school, account for gas expenses.

-A positive to going to clients’ residence is that you’re able to charge more per hour.
+A positive to going to clients’ residences is that you’re able to charge more per hour.

 The other main expenses you’ll have when starting your tutoring business include study resources and promotional materials for marketing purposes.

 3. Research a Suitable Niche.